alevor657/alvo-comment/README.md

 Setup
 ------------------

-1. add route.php file
+1. add route.php file from vendor directory to your config directory
-2. add subroutes
+2. copy route2 folder from vendor to your config directory
-3. add services to di
+3. add services from vendor/alvo/comment/config/di.php to your config/di.php file
-4. add templates
+4. add templates from view folder in vendor catalog to your view folder
-5. add functions.php and add it to autoload
+5. add config/functions.php to your config folder
+6. add following to the autoloader

+    "autoload": {
+        "files": [
+            "config/functions.php"
+        ]
+    }

 License